 An obvious way to find out who you are writing to would be to search online for their contact information.
 LinkedIn is great for this.
 Some companies or government websites have the information of their heads of departments online.
 The Singapore Government Directory is a good way to look for the right department to get in touch with if you are applying for jobs in the civil service.

 If you’re being referred to a role by a friend or ex-colleague, it might do you good to mention him or her as a point of reference.
 But do seek permission from your friend or ex-colleague beforehand, as the hiring manager may approach them to know more about you.

 4) Sell Something Unique About Yourself

 Think about what your friends, colleagues and previous employers have said about you.
 Then write them down in succinct sentences that deliver both confidence and clarity.
-Be direct and talk about why you want the job and how your unique skills can improve the organization.
+Be direct and talk about why you want the job and how your unique skills can improve the organisation.

-If possible, you can even include something personal about yourself that is related to the organization.
+If possible, you can even include something personal about yourself that is related to the organisation.
 For example, if you were applying to Apple, you can mention that you have only used iPhones since iPhone 1 first came out.
 This piques interest about you as a person but is not entirely irrelevant to your job.

 If you have a LinkedIn Profile, you may add a link at the bottom of your cover letter, but do make sure you spend some time updating your LinkedIn profile before you do.
 Think of it as another source of information for employers to get to know you better, through your career interests, the content that you’ve shared, or industry events you’ve attended.